Call for Speakers

 Predictive Analytics World provides speakers the opportunity to present predictive analytics case studies, deployment successes and lessons learned.
 At this event, potential consumers of predictive analytics witness proof demonstrating it’s more than just a bunch of great ideas – predictive analytics is actively applied to optimize many business functions across industry verticals.
 And predictive analytics practitioners have the opportunity to gain from the lessons you’ve learned, whether by serendipity, or – more likely – the hard way.

 Evaluation – how well did it work?
-Case study proposals will be given highest consideration if specific measurements of deployment performance are included, especially when measured in comparison to
+Case study proposals will be given highest consideration if specific measurements of deployment performance are included, especially when measured in comparison to a control group.

 Name and Include the Company That Benefited